thkl/ESP8266_CCU_Thermometer/README.md

 Config : Just connect with your phone to the AccessPoint ESP_Thermometer

-Reset To default : Press and hole the ResetSettings Button (connected to PIN D2) and reset the ESP
+Reset To default : Press and hold the ResetSettings Button (connected to PIN D2) and reset the ESP (or powercycle)